Operation Babylift: Overview

-When American businessman Robert Macauley learned that it would take more than a week to evacuate the surviving orphans due to the lack of military transport planes, he chartered a Boeing 747 from World Airways and arranged for 300 orphaned children to leave the country, paying for the trip by mortgaging his house.
+When American businessman Robert Macauley learned that it would take more than a week to evacuate the surviving orphans due to the lack of military transport planes, he chartered a Boeing 747 from Pan American World Airways and arranged for 300 orphaned children to leave the country, paying for the trip by mortgaging his house.

 Frederick M. "Skip" Burkle Jr. served as the medical director of Operation Babylift.
 He gathered the orphans in Saigon, accompanied them to Clark AB (Air Base) in the Philippines, and continued to care for them on the Boeing 747 across the Pacific Ocean to Los Angeles and then Long Beach Naval Support Activity.

 Plane crash

-A C-5A Galaxy, serial number 68-0218, flew the initial mission of Operation Babylift departing from Tan Son Nhut Airport shortly after 4 p.m. on April 4, 1975.
+A C-5A Galaxy, serial number 68-0218, flew the initial mission of Operation Babylift departing from Tan Son Nhut Airport shortly after 4 p.m. on 4 April 1975.
 Twelve minutes after takeoff, there was what seemed to be an explosion as the lower rear fuselage was torn apart.
-The locks of the rear loading ramp had failed, causing the door to open and separate.
-A rapid decompression occurred.
+The locks of the rear loading ramp had failed, causing the door to open and separate, and a rapid decompression.
 Control and trim cables to the rudder and elevators were severed, leaving only one aileron and wing spoilers operating.
-Two of the four hydraulic systems were out.
-The crew wrestled at the controls, managing to keep control of the plane with changes in power settings by using the one working aileron and wing spoilers.
+Two of the four hydraulic systems were out of service.
+The crew wrestled at the controls, managing some control of the plane through changes in throttle settings, as well as using the one working aileron and wing spoilers.
 The crew descended to an altitude of 4,000 feet on a heading of 310 degrees in preparation for landing on Tan Son Nhut's runway 25L.
-About halfway through a turn to final approach, the rate of descent increased rapidly.
-Seeing they couldn't make the runway, full power was applied to bring the nose up.
-The C-5 touched down in a rice paddy.
-Skidding for a quarter of a mile, the aircraft became airborne again for a half mile before hitting a dike and breaking into four parts, some of which caught fire.
-According to DIA figures, 176 people survived and 138 people were killed in the crash, including 78 children and 35 Defense Attaché Office, Saigon personnel.
+About halfway through a turn to final approach, the rate of descent increased too rapidly.
+Seeing they could not make the runway, full power was applied to bring the nose up.
+The C-5 touched down briefly in a rice paddy, skidding for a quarter of a mile.
+Next, the aircraft became airborne again for a half mile before hitting a dike and breaking into four parts, some of which caught fire.
+According to DIA figures, 175 people survived and 138 people were killed in the crash, including 78 children and 35 Defense Attaché Office, Saigon personnel.
+After this crash, Major General Maurice F. Casey, the Deputy Director for Logistics in the Organization of the Joint Chiefs of Staff, called General Paul K. Carlton, MAC Commander, expressed his sympathy and then confirmed with the State that they wanted to continue these airlifts out of Saigon.
+Carlton acknowledged that he would use C-141 planes for the evacuations unless conditions forced him to use C-5As.
+As another added safety precaution, Carlton decided all flights would land and takeoff at Tan Son Nhut only during daylight hours.